 The bottom of the monitoring site beneath the water column is called the sediment.
 SAV needs sediment to anchor and stabilize itself in moving water.
 Different SAV species prefer different types of bottom sediment, ranging from sand to mud.
-Sometimes SAV grows on peat, which is another type of sediment that is common in some areas of the Bay.
+Peat-dominated sediments are also present in areas of the Bay.
 SAV abundance is generally limited in areas with peat as sediment.
 In this way, sediment type can help explain why certain species of SAV are present or absent in certain areas, which in turn helps managers and scientists prioritize specific areas of the Bay for SAV restoration.